How to Make Capicola at Home

 After you have collected all the required ingredients, it is time to start cooking.

 Making Capicola at Home

-Making cured pork neck at home can be a difficult and complex process.
+Smoking meat at home can be sometimes, a difficult and complex process.
+The same thing can happen when you are making cured pork neck.
 I have tried to divide the process in only a few extra steps.

 Step 1: Start by measuring out all of the dry ingredients together, including the Prague powder, salt, sugar, nutmeg, black pepper corns, bay leaves and juniper berries.